madhavkarri/-CarND-LaneLines/MadhavKarri_CarNDP1_Writeup.md

 Detect highway lane lines in images using Python and OpenCV, a package that has many useful tools for analyzing images.

-The goals/steps for this project are:
-* Make a pipeline that finds lane lines on the road
+The goals/steps for this project: build a pipeline that finds lane lines on the road
-* Reflect on your work in a written report

 **Finding Lane Lines on Static Images/Frames**